jesperberth/automationclass/lab06/lab6.md

-# Lesson xx: Ansible VMware
+# Lesson 06: Ansible VMware

 In this session we will use ansible to manage a vmware esxi host, adding NFS storage, PortGroup to a virtual switch